 How we protect and respect your information

 The statements below have been prepared in accordance with the Office of the Privacy Commissioner's Guidelines for Federal and ACT Government Websites.
-You may also like to consider reviewing the guidance provided on the Stay Smart Online website.

 Visiting this website

 The National Archives of Australia (the Archives) makes a record of your visit to this site and logs the following information for statistical purposes:

 - your top-level domain name (eg .gov, .com, .edu, .org, .au, .nz etc)